 - Oops!Something went wrong.Please try again later.

-RF Industries is a smaller company with a market capitalization of US$70m, so it may still be flying under the radar of many institutional investors.
-Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
+RF Industries is a smaller company with a market capitalization of US$56m, so it may still be flying under the radar of many institutional investors.
+In the chart below below, we can see that institutions own shares in the company.
 We can zoom in on the different ownership groups, to learn more about RFIL.

 What Does The Institutional Ownership Tell Us About RF Industries?